WEBS is dedicated to empowering young people by providing hands-on exposure to STEM labs and topics.

 If you have any questions about registering or are interested in applying for a scholarship, please contact:

-- Programs with representatives from local wildlife agencies and other scientific organizations.
+- Programs with representatives from local wildlife agencies and other scientific organizations and businesses.

 Make checks payable to "Wilkes University WEBS Program."